By Wayne Koss

 Present owner Frank Talerico took over ownership of the property in 2004 and gave it a needed refurbishing to bring it back to its early day allures—however that's another full story.
 Highly notable, Mr. Talerico is a man of vision and great articulation for bringing his substantive ideas into reality.
 Therefore the exciting experiences continue for the masses to enjoy.

 Building the Arch

-Casa Calabria boasts a remarkable architecture interior that commands attention and transports the sense realms in a aura of wonderment upon entry.
+Casa Calabria boasts a remarkable architecture interior that commands attention and transports the sense-realms in an aura of wonderment upon entry.
 Past restaurants restaurant occupancies have helped cultivated the fine and unique atmosphere within including the most recent Tokyo Blue (glass bar), and notable the Bounty of long ago.
 Remnants of the Bounty Lounge finds the mighty ships intricate hull adorning the entire length of the west-side bar lounge as if the ship had tipped over and left us with this ceiling's masterwork.

 Mr. Talerico said once he had the full design he wanted he brought to his cousin Nino Barone to work his craft.
 The decor of bricks and columns here set a bold distinction within these walls creating an authentic old world setting.
-“Over seventeen thousand European styled uneven layed bricks were brought in for the columns,” Barone said.
+“Over seventeen thousand European styled uneven laid bricks were brought in for the columns,” Barone said.

 Choosing the Great Options of Where to Sit ?

 In general there are four distinct and fabulous areas to sit here depending on the experience you seek.
 Therefore whatever your choice may be—you’re into something good.

 On the west side the lounge host a long bar with surrounding cocktail tables around the peripheral and a stage and the end.
 The room offers direct viewing of the stage entertainment along with great bar seating for gatherings and conversation.